mirkomarras/kgglm/README.md

 **CAFE**

+> [!IMPORTANT]
-*It is mandatory to train TransE on the relevant dataset first and then execute `preprocess_embeddings.py` inside the PGPR folder as above*.
+> *It is mandatory to train TransE on the relevant dataset first and then execute `preprocess_embeddings.py` inside the PGPR folder as above*.

 ```bash
 python preprocess_embeddings.py —-dataset ml1m —name TransE
 python preprocess.py --dataset ml1m